nxskok/pasias/docs/11-tidying-and-selecting-data.md

-(e) Almost there.
+(f) Almost there.
 Temperature and pulse rate are still text (because `unite` turned them into text), but they should be numbers.
 Create new variables that are numerical versions of temperature and pulse rate (using `as.numeric`).
 Check that